JCMexplains/writing-for-success-2023/textbook.md

 > I fled from deadly wildfires that swept through California last spring.

-Because the wildfires are the reason for the statement and are described in detail, you will probably say that the topic is wildfires.
+Because the wildfires are the reason for making the statement and are described in detail, you might say that the topic is wildfires.

-But the word *I* is both the subject and the agent here.
+But the word *I* is the subject here.
+(The word *I* is also the agent in this sentence.
+Do you see why?)

 The takeaway is that finding the subject is tricky unless you already know what it is.
-Sometimes teachers don't realize this themselves because they are so used to finding the subject quickly.
+Sometimes teachers don't realize this because they are so used to finding the subject quickly.
 Psychologists have a name for this: the *curse of knowledge* (Brown et al. 115).
+When you are an expert at something, it is hard for you to understand how a beginner will see it and what might confuse them.
 Because most teachers know how to find the subject without thinking about it, they don't realize how hard it can be to find.

-In the following sentences, the subject is in bold.
+In the following sentences, the subject is in **bold**.

 > **Malik** is the project manager for this project. **He** will give us our assignments.